1746 Lima–Callao earthquake: Earthquake

 The earthquake completely destroyed the city of Lima in 3–4 minutes, and also destroyed Callao and everything else along the central Peruvian coast from Chancay in the north to Cañete in the south.
-In Lima, all offices and all 74 churches were either damaged or destroyed leaving just 25 of the original 3,000 houses standing.
+In Lima, all offices and all 74 churches were either damaged or destroyed, leaving just 25 of the original 3,000 houses standing.
 Only 1,141 out of the population of 60,000 died in Lima from the earthquake shaking, despite the amount of damage.
-This is attributed to the intensity of the shaking increasing as the earthquake went on, giving the inhabitants the chance to escape.
+This is attributed to the intensity of the shaking increasing as the earthquake went on, giving the inhabitants the chance to abandon their homes and seek open spaces.
 The total number of casualties, including those from the tsunami, was almost 6,000, although some chroniclers give higher figures for Lima, partly due to the inclusion of the effects of subsequent epidemics.

 Tsunami

 The earthquake triggered a tsunami, which reached the coast half an hour following the shock, causing great damage at all Peruvian ports.
-Callao was worst affected, with a 24-meter runup, and 5 kilometer inundation that destroyed all 23 vessels that were in its harbor.
+Callao was the worst affected, with a 24-meter runup, and 5 kilometer inundation that destroyed all 23 vessels that were in its harbor.
 Callao's walls were destroyed and the city was inundated, killing most of the 5–6,000 inhabitants, leaving less than two hundred survivors.
 Those that tried to escape inland were overtaken by the wave.
 Eyewitness accounts indicate two waves, the first of which was up to 80 ft high.
 Four of the boats were carried across the ruined port and thrown up to nearly a mile inland, including the warships Fermín and San Antonio.
 The port city of Pisco was destroyed, despite having been rebuilt further inland after the devastating tsunami that accompanied the 1687 Peru earthquake.
 The tsunami was also noticed at Acapulco, Mexico.
 Other particularly devastating tsunamis have occurred in Peru in 1586, 1604, and 1868.